 Often, when you're sick with a virus, your body builds a defense system by making antibodies against it.
 That means you usually don't get that particular type of virus again.
 Unfortunately, flu viruses mutate (change) each year.
-So you aren't protected from getting the flu forever.
+So getting sick once doesn't protect you from the flu forever.

-Some years the change in the flu virus is slight.
+Some years, the change in the flu virus is slight.
 So if you do get the flu, it's mild.
 The antibodies from having the flu before give you some protection.
-But every 10 years or so, the flu virus goes through a major change and many people get severe cases.
-These large-scale outbreaks are called epidemics.
-If they spread worldwide, they're called pandemics.
+But other years, the flu virus goes through a major change and many people get very sick.

 How Does the Flu Spread?

-People carrying the virus can be contagious 1 day before their symptoms start and about 5 to 7 days after they first get symptoms.
+People carrying the virus can be contagious from the day before their symptoms start until about a week later.
 So it's possible to spread the flu before you know you're sick.

-Flu symptoms start 1–4 days after a person was exposed to the virus.
-The main symptoms of flu are:
+Flu symptoms start about 2 days after a person was exposed to the virus.
+The main symptoms are: